The Best Travel Insurance for Seniors Over 80

 Medical Coverage

-It’s common for seniors over 80 to be traveling with chronic or pre-existing medical conditions.
-If you experience a medical flare up while traveling, it’s not a guarantee that your provider will reimburse related expenses as pre-existing conditions are typically excluded from coverage.
+If you experience a flare-up of a chronic or existing health issue while traveling, it’s not a guarantee that your provider will reimburse related expenses, as pre-existing conditions are typically excluded from coverage.

 However, some travel insurance plans offer a Pre-Existing Condition waiver, which removes this exclusion from the policy and extends medical coverage to your pre-existing health issues.
-Always check if the plan includes travel insurance for over 80 with medical conditions, as not all providers offer it.
+Always check if the plan includes this waiver, as not all providers offer it.

 We recommend selecting a policy with Primary Emergency Medical coverage rather than Secondary coverage.
 With primary coverage, you’ll file claims directly with your travel insurance company first, rather than your domestic health insurance provider.
 This often leads to a quicker, more streamlined claims process.